Anselm Kiefer: Confronting History, Myth, and Matter

 The Orders of the Night (Die Orden der Nacht, 1996)

-This is a monumental painting, characteristic of Kiefer's later large-scale works.
+This is a monumental painting, characteristic of Kiefer's later large-scale works, often measuring several meters in width.
 It depicts a vast, desolate field under a dark, starry sky.
 Lying on the earth are several large, dried sunflowers, their heads bowed, heavy, and dark, almost corpse-like.
 Above them, the constellations glitter, perhaps offering a sense of cosmic order or indifferent distance.

 What's going on here?
 Sunflowers, as we know, connect Kiefer to Van Gogh, a symbol of life, energy, turning towards the sun.
 But Kiefer's sunflowers are often dead, dried, scorched, or embedded in lead.
 Here, they lie fallen, grounded, perhaps representing fallen aspirations, the weight of the earth, or even figures (the "Orders"?) receiving celestial knowledge or judgment.
 The connection to Van Gogh becomes complex – it's not just homage, but a dialogue about hope and despair, life cycles and the burden of artistic creation.
 The title, The Orders of the Night, adds another layer.
 Are these figures members of some mystical order?
 Are they receiving commands from the cosmos?
 Or are they simply subject to the inevitable orders of decay and darkness?
 The "orders" could also refer to classifications, hierarchies, attempts to make sense of the chaos.
 The painting blends landscape, symbolism (sunflowers, stars), and a sense of profound melancholy.
 It feels ancient and immediate, terrestrial and cosmic, embodying Kiefer's ability to load a seemingly simple image with layers of historical, mythical, and personal meaning.
 It's the kind of work that requires patient looking, letting the vastness and the details sink in, something we explore more in our guide on how to read a painting.